Dance Industry

 Follow us on Instagram! @theballetconservatoryatdi

 Come train with the industry's elite master teachers this summer at Dance Industry.
-Stay tuned as we announce our faculty, schedules and more.
+Learn more about our prestigious faculty below.
 This intensive is open to all artists ages 8-18.
 We will be accepting submissions for the intensive soon!

 WHITNEY POPP began training with Mid Columbia Ballet in